jimburton/scrabble/chapters/Chapter2.md

 ```haskell
 mapM :: (Traversable t, Monad m) => (a -> m b) -> t a -> m (t b)
 ```
-SO if we `mapM` the function over the list of texts we get something with the type `Evaluator [()]`, pulling the monad type out of the list.
+If we use `mapM` to apply the function over the list of texts we get something with the type `Evaluator [()]`, pulling the monad type out of the list.
 We then want to compress, or concatenate, the list of `()` values into a single value so we can return the type `Evaluator ()`, since all we want to know is that all the words are in the